apache/airflow/docs/howto/manage-connections.rst

 Connections can be created and managed using either the UI or environment variables.

-See the :ref:`Connenctions Concepts <concepts-connections>` documentation for more information.
+See the :ref:`Connections Concepts <concepts-connections>` documentation for more information.

 Creating a Connection with the UI